Takakiriy/codediff/README.md

 - Visual Studio Code is opened
 - Please change to Source Control view and show difference

+If you specify the full path in Windows Git bash or PowerShell, start with `/c/`.

+### If codediff command has a setting file path parameter

+    codediff  codediff.ini

+or

+    codediff  codediff.yaml

+- Copy the specified setting file to `~/_tmp/_diff/1/.codediff.ini` and read it.
+    `LocalPath` parameter in the destination file will be replaced to the full path.
+- `.git` folder is created in `~/_tmp/_diff/1/working` and Git commit difference is created
+- Visual Studio Code is opened
+- Please change to Source Control view and show difference

+If you specify the full path in Windows Git bash or PowerShell, start with `/c/`.

+If you embed the settings in a part such as YAML, write a `#codediff` tag and codediff settings.
+The settings are until it becomes shallower than the depth of the line following the tag.

+    This is a YAML file:

+    diff: |  #codediff:
+        [Old]
+        LocalPath = _base
+        [New]
+        LocalPath = .
+        ExcludeRelativePath = _base
+    This is out of codediff settings:

 ### If there is not command parameterｓ and there is not `~/_tmp/_diff/1/.codediff.ini` file

     codediff